Category

 Both apps are key to Ukraine's military modernization, as the country has tripled recruitment and quintupled training capacity in the past year.

-Prime Minister of Ukraine Denys Shmyhal attends the presentation of the Army+ app (Photo credit should read Hennadii Minchenko / Ukrinform/Future Publishing via Getty Images)
+Ukraine’s Prime Minister Denys Shmyhal attends the presentation of ‘Diia for the military,’ the Army+ app (Photo credit: Hennadii Minchenko / Ukrinform/Future Publishing via Getty Images)

-Prime Minister of Ukraine Denys Shmyhal attends the presentation of the Army+ app (Photo credit should read Hennadii Minchenko / Ukrinform/Future Publishing via Getty Images)
+Ukraine’s Prime Minister Denys Shmyhal attends the presentation of ‘Diia for the military,’ the Army+ app (Photo credit: Hennadii Minchenko / Ukrinform/Future Publishing via Getty Images)

 Digital resilience in wartime